Title: On the Verge (Prelude to an Admission of Love)

 “No, I’m okay.
 Thanks.”
 Mulder is eager finish up here and visit Scully.
 “Can I see her now?”

-Walker flicks off the wall light and the x-rays go dark.
+Walker flicks off the light wall and the x-rays go dark.
 “Sorry, no. I know it’s hard to wait, but there’s nothing you can do for her right now except stay out of the way.
 Dr. Taumata will talk to you as soon as she’s able.”

 “Isn’t it taking a long time?
-Shouldn’t Scully…Dana…have improved by now?”
+Shouldn’t Scully…Agent Scully…have improved by now?”

 “It’s only been an hour.”